Alternatives to the H-1B Visa

 Dependents (spouses and unmarried children under 21 years of age) of J-1 exchange visitors are entitled to J-2 status and may qualify for work authorization in the United States as long as the employment is not required for the support of the principal J-1 exchange visitor.
 A creative strategy for a prospective H-1B worker who was not selected under the cap and who does not qualify for J-1 status might be for the individual’s spouse to obtain a J-1 trainee or intern visa, which will allow the prospective H-1B worker to apply for work authorization as a J-2 dependent.

-J-1 exchange visitors are expected to return to their country of last residence after completion of training in the United States and, while there is often no bar to a J-1 visa holder obtaining H-1B or another work-authorized status in the future, the State Department and J-1 Program Sponsors are increasingly likely to penalize employers who sponsor a foreign national to participate in a J-1 training or internship program and later sponsor the same person for a work visa such as an H-1B.
+J-1 exchange visitors are expected to return to their country of last residence after completion of training in the United States.
+While there is often no bar to a J-1 visa holder obtaining H-1B or another work-authorized status in the future, the State Department or J-1 Program Sponsors may scrutinize employers who sponsor a foreign national to participate in a J-1 training or internship program and later sponsor the same person for a work visa such as an H-1B.
 In addition, some J-1 trainees or interns may be subject to a two-year foreign residence requirement following completion of their J-1 programs if the training or internship category falls under the “Skills List” of skills identified as being in short supply in the J-1 visa holder’s country of last residence, or if the J-1 program involves financial support from the U.S. government or the person’s foreign government.
 If the two-year foreign residence requirement applies due to the Skills List, no-objection waivers are available and are generally possible to obtain.
 Waivers of the two-year foreign residence requirement based on receipt of government funding are much more difficult to obtain.

 STEM Extension of Optional Practical Training Employment Authorization: